 To give you an example of why you shouldn’t probably recruit your replacement, I was once told by an EA interviewing me ‘you seem nice, please don’t take this role it is awful!’
 I left the interview pretty quickly!

 So while it might not be the best idea for your organisation to ask you to recruit your replacement, it is something that you might get asked to do before you leave for pastures new.

 There are some benefits to the process for you.
 Here are a few:

 - You get to leave your old position knowing that you have handed the role over to someone capable

-- You know that you’ve left your Executive in good hands, which means you can ask for that amazing reference in the future
+- You know that you’ve left your Executive in good hands, which means you can ask for that fantastic reference in the future

 - You haven’t burnt any bridges.
-You’ve left on a positive note which is always an excellent way to leave your old employer
+You’ve moved on a positive note which is always an excellent way to leave your old employer

 - You are part of the recruitment process, which is a great skill to add to your toolkit.

 So, if you have been asked to recruit your replacement and you haven’t hired a new member of staff before.
 Where do you start?
 Here are a few tips.

 - Meet with HR straight away so that they are part of the process.
 You will need to work with them on the recruitment, interview and offer stages.